MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

 # Management pack assessment

-Operations Manager includes a feature called Updates and Recommendations, to help you proactively identify new technologies or components (i.e. workloads) deployed in your IT infrastructure that were not monitored by Operations Manager or are not monitored using the latest version of a management pack.
+Operations Manager 2019 includes support for [Linux and Unix](#support-for-linux-and-unix-platforms) workloads and operating systems.
+See the following sections for detailed information.
+Updates and Recommendations feature in Operations Manager 2019 also supports a new capability called **Machine Details**, which provides the computer details (name and operating system) on which a selected workload is running.

 If there are management packs in the catalog that are designed to monitor those workloads, they will be displayed on the Updates and Recommendations screen.
 You will also find a list of any updates that are available for management packs that are installed in your management group.